Rigorous solution of strongly coupled $SO(N)$ lattice gauge theory in the large $N$ limit: Main result and corollaries

 where $C_1$ and $C_2$ are positive constants that depend on the coupling strength and the gauge group, and $\textup{area}(l)$ is the area enclosed by the loop $l$.
 Similarly, the theory is said to satisfy the area law lower bound if the inequality is valid in the opposite direction (with different constants).
 The upper bound is more important because of its connection with quark confinement \cite{wilson74}.

 If $l$ lies on a coordinate plane, there is usually no ambiguity about the meaning of `area enclosed by $l$'.
 However for general lattice loops, one has to define what this term means.
 A natural definition is that this is the area of the minimal lattice surface enclosed by $l$, where `lattice surface' needs to be appropriately defined.
 Wilson's motivation for studying the area law upper bound in \cite{wilson74} was to understand the phenomenon of quark confinement from a theoretical perspective.
 Wilson gave an argument supporting the claim that the area law upper bound holds at strong coupling under fairly general conditions.
-This was rigorously verified for planar loops by Osterwalder and Seiler~\cite{osterwalderseiler78}.
-To the best of my knowledge, no one has proved the area law upper bound for general loops.
-The next corollary proves the area law upper bound in the 't Hooft limit at strong coupling for general loops.
+For groups with nontrivial center such as $SU(N)$ and $U(N)$, this was rigorously verified for planar loops by Osterwalder and Seiler~\cite{osterwalderseiler78}, and extended to general loops by Seiler~\cite{seiler82}.
+For groups with trivial center, such as $SO(3)$, it is believed that the area law does not hold, even at strong coupling~\cite{gl81}.
+However, it turns out that in the 't Hooft limit of $SO(N)$ lattice gauge theory at strong coupling, the area law upper bound holds.
+This is our next corollary, stated below.

 Before stating the corollary, we need to have a definition of `area enclosed by a loop'.
 The most natural way to do this is through the language of algebraic topology, or more precisely, through the language of cell complexes.
 We do not need to deal with the full definition of the standard cell complex in $\zz^d$, but only with $1$-chains and $2$-chains of the complex.
 In the notation used in this paper, $1$-chains are elements of the free $\zz$-module over $E^+$, and $2$-chains are elements of the free $\zz$-module over $\cp^+$.
 In algebraic topology, $2$-chains are viewed as the natural algebraic objects corresponding to surfaces.
 Following that convention, we define a `lattice surface' to be simply a $2$-chain in the standard cell complex of $\zz^d$.